 You will hear about the new chemical avobenzone-related filters that are considered more stable when mixed into a sunscreen formulation, but I am not a fan of those either.
 Chemical sunscreen filters have been shown to readily absorb into the body after you apply them.
 They have the same mechanism of action that breaks down as they protect from UV rays.
 I have been privileged to see the results of real-life sunscreen use in over 200,000 skin exams over a 30+ year career.
 It is clear to me that mineral zinc oxide gives people the best sun protection.
 I favor mineral zinc oxide for my own skin too; I use mineral zinc oxide products and do not use chemical sunscreens.
 Consumer Reports and I disagree.

 Is Dr. Bailey's mineral makeup oil free and non-comedogenic?

 All our makeup is non-comedogenic, fragrance free, hypoallergenic and oil free except the baked which has oil that is then baked at 600 degrees to create the beautiful melange of mounded minerals that applies to skin like silk and does not migrate to lines or wrinkles.
 Thus, the pressed and loose meet all the criteria.
 The baked meets all criteria except for a scant amount of oil blended with the hypoallergenic minerals.
-All of our makeup gives excellent coverage and is hand crafted in Italy.
+All of our makeup gives excellent coverage and is handcrafted in either the U.S.A or Italy.

 What is the pH of the Calming Zinc Soap?